Writing assistant

-Word add-in · Beta opening soon
+Word add-in · Beta live

 Beta is free · No credit card · Manuscript stays in your document